Seneca-ICTOER/OSL745/docs/Labs/lab3.md

 **Main Objectives**

-1. Configure a private virtual network for your **VMs** and your **debhost** machine
+1. Configure a private virtual network for your **VMs** and your **ubuhost** machine
 2. Configure network interfaces for your Virtual Machines using both **graphical** and **command-line** utilities.
-3. Use **local hostname resolution** to resolve hostnames to the corresponding IP addresses
+3. Use **local hostname resolution** to resolve hostnames to the corresponding IP addresses.
-4. Use common networking utilities to associate network services with port numbers for troubleshooting purposes
+4. Use common networking utilities to associate network services with port numbers for troubleshooting purposes.

 ### Minimum Required Materials

 - **Solid State Drive**
 - **USB key** (for backups)
-- **Lab6 Log Book**
+- **Lab Log Book**

 ### Linux Command Reference